The Power of Photography

 The beauty of a smaller piece can be challenging to capture.
 We love Karl Taylor and his YouTube tutorials.
 Click the video for some quick tips on creating superior images of small objects.

-Highlight the Details
+When Photographing Small Pieces, Highlight the Details

 Ensure you take several close-up shots to reveal the quality and texture of the piece and highlight its finer details.
 A macro lens is needed to produce high-quality images of small objects.
 If you have a good basic camera, “macro” mode (usually represented as a flower icon) allows the camera to focus close-up and produce sharp, clear images of a small object.